antra-tess/llmframe/ontology.md

 	- What mechanisms should be provided for element discovery during mounting?
 	- How can agent-developed extensions be validated and securely integrated?
 	- What governance structures should oversee the extension ecosystem?
+	- How should identity, authentication, and permissions be managed for uplinks to shared spaces?
+	- What delegation mechanisms are needed for an agent to access external systems through a shared space?